This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Marie A. Thielemann was born in Wilmington, Delaware, the daughter of William (who worked for the Pennsylvania Railroad) and Anna Thielemann.
 Her grandparents had immigrated from Germany.
 Thielemann graduated from nursing school at St. Francis Hospital in Wilmington and joined the U.S. Army on August 18, 1942.
 She was initially stationed at Fort DuPont (along with her friend Dorothy E. Mowray and very likely Mary M. Wood) prior to joining the 32nd Station Hospital.

 2nd Lieutenant Thielemann appeared on the December 31, 1943 roster was the assignment of Head Nurse, Surgical Ward.
 She was listed as a general duty nurse on the May 1, 1944 roster.
 2nd Lieutenant Thielemann was transferred to the 64th General Hospital in Livorno in June 1944.
 Dorothy E. Mowbray referred to her as Tilly in an article published in the Wilmington Morning News (Wilmington, Delaware) on November 23, 1944.
 Mowbray reminisced: “I often want to be with them, still living in cold stone buildings or in tents, and hearing Tilly wise-crack about the healthfulness of fresh air, even when half the tent blew down.”
 (Thielemann’s daughter confirmed that her father called her mother Tilly.)
-By December 1945, she was back home on terminal leave, and left active duty on February 17, 1946.
+She returned home on terminal leave in November 1945 and technically left the U.S. Army effective February 17, 1946.

 Marie told her children that she met her future husband, Captain Harold T. Phelan (a supply officer), when both were sheltering under a table during an air raid on Livorno.
 The couple married in Wilmington on January 5, 1946 and lived in Trenton, New Jersey.
 The Phelans had four sons and five daughters, but three of their children died very young.
 Two of Marie’s daughters also became nurses.
 She died in Brown Mills, New Jersey, aged 71.